A clear focus on reducing emissions

 New regulations

-Environmental regulations are strengthening across the shipping industry, with shipping emissions included in the EU ETS as of 2024, the FuelEU Maritime regulation requiring alternative fuel uptake as of 2025, and IMO’s Net Zero Framework up for decision on a global regulation on GHG emissions to enter into force in 2028.
+Environmental regulations are emerging across the shipping industry, with shipping emissions included in the EU ETS since 2024, the FuelEU Maritime regulation requiring alternative fuel uptake since 2025, and the IMO currently developing its Net Zero Framework to globally regulate GHG emissions - possibly entering into force as early as 2028.

 Sea Cargo Charter